Last updated 10 June 2021

 - Bachelor’s degree in languages (English and French)

-- Member of the Chartered Institute of Linguists, Chartered Linguist
+- Fellow of the Chartered Institute of Linguists, Chartered Linguist

 - Member of the Institute of Translation and Interpreting (Language Services)